drydry/myLaravelEvents/README.md

 ### Event types

-This section of the app allow you to create templates for events.
+This section of the app allows you to create templates for events.
 Each template is defined by a title, description and a capacity.
 Click on "Create event" to open a new event create form with data already filled.